-Highlights of Robert Falls' tenure at the Goodman have included dozens of world premieres and transfers of Goodman productions to other theaters.
-In his first season, Falls began his partnership with actor Brian Dennehy with the production of Bertolt Brecht's Galileo.
-Their work together since then includes Death of a Salesman and Long Day's Journey Into Night (both of which went on to Tony Award-winning presentations in New York), Desire Under the Elms and Hughie.
+Highlights of Robert Falls’ 35-year tenure at the Goodman, which concluded in 2022, included dozens of world premieres and transfers of Goodman productions to other theaters.
+In his first season, Falls began his partnership with actor Brian Dennehy with the production of Bertolt Brecht’s Galileo.
+Their work together since then includes Death of a Salesman and Long Day’s Journey Into Night (both of which went on to Tony Award-winning presentations in New York), Desire Under the Elms and Hughie.

 In the mid-1980s, concerned about the adequacy of its aging theater behind the Art Institute, the Goodman began to explore the possibility of a new facility.
 Led by Irving J. Markin and the Goodman Board of Trustees, the theater came to the conclusion that rebuilding on the site of the old theater was not a viable proposition and other locations in downtown Chicago were scouted.
 The City of Chicago, in the process of revitalizing the North Loop, urged the Goodman to consider the site of two old commercial theaters, the Selwyn and the Harris theaters, on North Dearborn Street.
 In the early 1990s, the Goodman committed to building on the new site and fundraising efforts began led by Chairs of the Board Sondra Healy, Jim Annable, Irving J. Markin and honorary president Lewis Manilow.
 A major gift was received from Albert Ivar Goodman, a distant cousin of Kenneth Sawyer Goodman, and from his mother, Edith-Marie Appleton, which ensured that the theater would keep the Goodman name.
 Construction then began under the supervision of the theater planning committee headed by Peter C.B.
 Bynoe.
 The new Goodman Theatre opened in December, 2000, with August Wilson’s play, King Hedley II.